-A doctor may diagnose Lyme disease based upon the person's clinical symptoms, such as the presence of an erythema migrans (EM) or "bull's-eye" rash, a history of a tick bite, and/or residence in or a visit to one of the areas of the country where Lyme disease is most commonly found.
+A health practitioner may diagnose Lyme disease based upon the person's clinical symptoms, such as the presence of an erythema migrans (EM) or "bull's-eye" rash, a history of a tick bite, and/or residence in or a visit to one of the areas of the country where Lyme disease is most commonly found.
 In cases where history and symptoms are sufficient to diagnose Lyme disease, a laboratory test is not usually ordered.

-- B. burgdorferi Western Blot – ordered to confirm positive or indeterminate antibody test results
+- B. burgdorferi western blot – ordered to confirm positive or indeterminate antibody test results

 - In special cases, PCR (polymerase chain reaction) testing may be performed on a sample because it is a more sensitive way of detecting an infection with B. burgdorferi.
 However, this is not an FDA cleared or approved test method and it is not widely available.
 The CDC does not currently recommend PCR testing for the diagnosis of Lyme disease.

 See the article on Lyme Disease Tests for additional details.